 General Information Concerning Dr Jim Byrne’s Counselling and Therapy Services

-I am now in my nineteenth year in private practice as a counsellor/ psychotherapist, in Hebden Bridge (as at the end of November 2015).
+I am now at the start of my twentieth year in private practice as a counsellor/ coach/ psychotherapist, in Hebden Bridge.

-Over the past eighteen years and more, I have helped more than 900 individuals (including many couples) to overcome serious problems of anxiety, panic, depression, stress, relationship and attachment problems; plus problems with self-confidence, anger management issues, and many other issues.
+Over the past nineteen years and more, I have helped more than 1,000 individuals (including many couples) to overcome serious problems of anxiety, panic, depression, stress, relationship and attachment problems; plus problems with self-confidence, anger management issues, and many other issues.

-This information pack is designed for individuals and/or couples who wish to consult me in Hebden Bridge, for face to face counselling and psychotherapy, from the end of November 2016 onwards, until further notice.
+This information pack is designed for individuals and/ or couples who wish to consult me in Hebden Bridge, for face to face counselling and psychotherapy, from the end of December 2017 onwards, until further notice.